adib9824/HR-Attrition-Analysis-and-Visualization/README.md

-# HR-Attrition-Analysis-and-Visualization
-This project analyzes employee attrition using Power BI, identifying key trends and factors contributing to employee turnover.
-The dataset consists of various employee attributes such as age, salary, job satisfaction, and work-life balance.
+HR Attrition Analysis is a Power BI project analyzing employee attrition trends using HR analytics data.
+The dataset contains 1,480 employee records with features like job role, department, salary, job satisfaction, work-life balance, and tenure.